 There, she dresses in chic fashions, comes into contact with the capital’s young jet set, indulges in the pleasures of casual sexual encounters, and an impromptu trip to Morocco with the wise and debonair Lord Peter Sanderson (Donald Sutherland).

 Unfortunately, her lover happens to kill a man and is sent to jail.
-As she is pregnant from Gordon, Joanna returns home to her parents – still as immature, childish and unprepared as she was at the beginning of the film.
+As she is pregnant from Gordon, Joanna returns home to her parents – still as immature, childish and unprepared as she was at the film’s beginning.

-The Trent/Hatch version went on to be a major UK hit for Scott Walker.
+The Trent/Hatch version became a major UK hit for Scott Walker.

 Lord Peter Sanderson